-WEC has been around for nearly a century, and now has almost 2000 missionaries, coming from about 50 different countries, working in 90 countries around the world.
+WEC has been around for over a century, and now has almost 2000 missionaries, coming from about 50 different countries, working in 90 countries around the world.
 In short, we're a big mission with a long history and lots of experience.
 Given our size and diversity, it might come as a surprise that WEC has a remarkably stable and coherent way of doing things, an organizational culture we hold to with deep conviction.
 Missionary candidates are required to live at our headquarters for four months, a time of preparation, of evaluation, and, just as important, a time to absorb the WEC ethos, to become "WEC-ized".
 We take very seriously the transmission of our values to the next generation of missionaries.

 A single image that sums up the core of how we do things is a circle of missionaries bowed in prayer.
 All the linguistic fluency, eloquence, and earnestness in the world cannot, by itself, bring human hearts from death to life.
 Only God's Spirit can do that.
 And God's Spirit can still change hearts even when the human means are terribly flawed.
 The work is God's; the glory is God's alone.
 And so, openly confessing our own inability, we seek God in prayer to do what only He can do.